 Basal ganglia appears isodense to the cortex 5.

-Iron are particularly deposited within the globus pallidus, greater than putamen and caudate nucleus 3.
-This contributes to hypointensity of globus pallidus when compared to putamen and caudate nucleus on T2 an FLAIR weighted images 5.
+Iron is deposited within the globus pallidus, greater than in the putamen or caudate nucleus 3.
+This contributes to hypointensity of globus pallidus when compared to the putamen and caudate nucleus on T2/FLAIR sequences 5.
 Aging with consequent iron deposition in the putamen results in a gradual decrease of T2/T2*/SWI signal intensity in the putamen.
-This is more pronounced in the 8th or 9th decade of life.
+This is most pronounced in the eighth or ninth decade of life, but can often be seen earlier.